 (mandatory when the scope of the notification covers food and feed use)

-EFSA carries out the risk assessment of the application and draws up an opinion (published in the EFSA Journal), for submission to the European Commission and the Member States.
+EFSA carries out the risk assessment of the application and issues an opinion, which is published in the EFSA Journal and submitted to the European Commission and the Member States.
 The EFSA assessments are undertaken by the GMO Panel, a group of independent scientific experts assisted by specialised working groups.
+If the scope of an application submitted under Regulation (EC) No. 1829/2003 also covers cultivation, EFSA delegates the environmental risk assessment to a Member State.
+The results of this assessment are integrated in EFSA’s overall evaluation.

 The "GM food/feed" Regulation allows for a contribution by the Member States to the risk assessment process (Article 6.4).
-The Member States may submit their comments on the notification to EFSA during a 90-day consultation period (mandatory consultation procedure of the competent authorities established under Directive 2001/18/EC).
-When EFSA publishes its opinion, it must indicate in an annex to that opinion how the comments made by the Member States were taken into account in its corresponding opinion.
+During a 90-day consultation period (in accordance with the procedure established under Directive 2001/18/EC), Member States may submit their comments on an application to EFSA.
+When EFSA publishes its opinion, it must include an annex detailing how the comments made by the Member States were taken into account in formulating its opinion.

 Inputs of the Biosafety Advisory Council and of the SBB